NomicFoundation/hardhat/docs/guides/waffle-testing.md

 expect(await greeter.greet()).to.equal("Hello, world!");
 ```

-Here we're using our `Contract` instance to call a smart contract function in our Solidity code. `greet()` returns the greeter's greeting and we're checking that it's equal to `Hello, world!`, as it should.
+Here we're using our `Contract` instance to call a smart contract function in our Solidity code. `greet()` returns the greeter's greeting, and we're checking that it's equal to `Hello, world!`, as it should be.
 To do this we're using the Chai matchers `expect`, `to` and `equal`.

 ```js
 await greeter.setGreeting("Hola, mundo!");
 expect(await greeter.greet()).to.equal("Hola, mundo!");
 ```

 We can modify the state of a contract in the same way we read from it.
 Calling `setGreeting` will set a new greeting message.
-After the `Promise` is resolved, we perform another assertion to verify that the greeting effectively changed.
+After the `Promise` is resolved, we perform another assertion to verify that the greeting change took effect.

 ### Testing from a different account